Custom drawing in 2D¶

 We now have a function that draws stuff on the screen;

 it is time to call it inside the

 We can take this a step further and not only write a function that draws the plain portion of the disc defined by the arc, but also its shape.
 The method is exactly the same as before, except that we draw a polygon instead of lines:

 Dynamic custom drawing¶

-Alright, we are now able to draw custom stuff on screen.
-However, it is static: Let’s make this shape turn around the center.
+All right, we are now able to draw custom stuff on the screen.
+However, it is static; let’s make this shape turn around the center.
 The solution to do this is simply to change the angle_from and angle_to values over time.
 For our example, we will simply increment them by 50.
 This increment value has to remain constant or else the rotation speed will change accordingly.